feihong/vega-pages/pages/basic/content.md

 # Basic

-These are basic examples from the [official tutorial](https://vega.github.io/vega-lite/tutorials/getting_started.html).
+These are examples from the [official Getting Started tutorial](https://vega.github.io/vega-lite/tutorials/getting_started.html).

 ---